-8.1.
-Compressed Gases
+8.1 Compressed Gases

-- 8.1.1.
-Oxygen or any compressed gas in a cylinder or portable tank must be secured to a fixed location or secured to a portable cart designed and approved specifically for the cylinders or tanks being secured. - 8.1.2.
-Compressed gas cylinders or tanks must have approved and fully operational pressure relief devices installed. - 8.1.3.
-Cylinders or tanks not in use shall have an approved transportation safety cap installed. - 8.1.4.
-Cylinders or tanks shall be maintained in compliance with all applicable rules and regulations.
+- 8.1.1 Oxygen or any compressed gas in a cylinder or portable tank must be secured to a fixed location or secured to a portable cart designed and approved specifically for the cylinders or tanks being secured. - 8.1.2 Compressed gas cylinders or tanks must have approved and fully operational pressure relief devices installed. - 8.1.3 Cylinders or tanks not in use shall have an approved transportation safety cap installed. - 8.1.4 Cylinders or tanks shall be maintained in compliance with all applicable rules and regulations. - 8.1.5 Compresses gas cylinders and tanks shall only be used/stored in buildings that comply with all applicable building codes, fire codes and notifications.
+Tenant is responsible for compliance with NFPA and local rules and regulations associated with compressed gases.

-8.2.
-Fire Prevention
+8.2 Fire Prevention

-- 8.2.1.
-Tenants shall be responsible for ensuring that safety and building practices/procedures are followed at all times. - 8.2.2.
-Fire extinguishers shall be maintained in accordance with the most recent edition of the adopted fire code. - 8.2.3.
-Logs showing the date of last inspection shall be attached to each unit or records acceptable by fire underwriters shall be kept showing the status of such equipment.
+- 8.2.1 Tenants shall be responsible for ensuring that safety and building practices/procedures are followed at all times. - 8.2.2 Fire extinguishers shall be maintained in accordance with the most recent edition of the adopted fire code. - 8.2.3 Logs showing the date of last inspection shall be attached to each unit or records acceptable by fire underwriters shall be kept showing the status of such equipment and must be sent to the TAA Fire Dept. - 8.2.4 Tenants that are responsible for fire alarm and sprinkler systems must provide to TAA Fire Dept. required inspections per City of Tucson fire code.

-8.3.
-Lubricating Oils
+8.3 Lubricating Oils

-- 8.3.1.
-Quantities of lubricating oils in hangars shall not exceed amounts necessary for maintenance purposes and operation of equipment.
-Storage of combustible liquids in excess of 10 gallons requires prior approval from the TAA Fire Department. - 8.3.2.
-Larger quantities may be stored in accordance with applicable regulatory measures subject to prior approval from the TAA Fire Department.
+- 8.3.1 Quantities of lubricating oils in hangars shall not exceed amounts necessary for maintenance purposes and operation of equipment.
+Storage of combustible liquids in excess of 10 gallons requires prior approval from the TAA Fire Department. - 8.3.2 Larger quantities may be stored in accordance with applicable regulatory measures subject to prior approval from the TAA Fire Department.

-8.4.
-Operations
+8.4 Operations

-- 8.4.1.
-Tenants shall conduct activities in a safe, efficient, and first class professional manner consistent with the degree of care and skill exercised by experienced operators providing comparable products, services, and facilities and engaging in similar activities in like markets. - 8.4.2.
-Business hours shall be clearly posted in public view.
+- 8.4.1 Tenants shall conduct activities in a safe, efficient, and professional manner consistent with the degree of care and skill exercised by experienced operators providing comparable products, services, and facilities and engaging in similar activities in like markets. - 8.4.2 Business hours shall be clearly posted in public view.

-8.5.
-Repair and Maintenance of Premises
+8.5 Repair and Maintenance of Premises